Writing reflecting justice, the natural world, food, fitness, fabric, and things handmade.

 dee is a highly regarded and active member of the writing community.
 She taught creative writing at St. Peter’s College, in Muenster, Saskatchewan, served as poetry editor for Grain magazine for three years, and was the 35th Writer in Residence at the Saskatoon Public Library.
 For three years running, she led Sage Hill Writing’s summertime week-long writing workshop camp for teens.
 Her reputation as a generous and inspiring educator dates back to her decades of teaching cooking in Calgary, where she was recognized as a teacher “blessed with precision and whimsy.”
 Her literary teaching offers the same quirky, detailed, and deeply involved focus.
 She has mentored many writers, and offers writing workshops on a variety of craft-based topics, only some of which include any mention of food.

-Beyond writing her own poems, essays, and fiction, dee has also edited five non-fiction books for several Canadian presses: Saskatoon: City of Bridges by Amy Jo Ehman; Moose Jaw: Tunnel City by Mary Bishop Harelkin; Every Day We Disappear by Angela Long; The Evolution of the Provincial Court of Saskatchewan by Amy Jo Ehman; and Finding My Way: A Memoir by Lois Simmie.
+Beyond writing her own poems, essays, and fiction, dee has also edited a novel, The School of the Haunted River by (the late) Colleen Gerwing, plus five nonfiction books for several Canadian presses: Saskatoon: City of Bridges by Amy Jo Ehman; Moose Jaw: Tunnel City by Mary Bishop Harelkin; Every Day We Disappear by Angela Long; The Evolution of the Provincial Court of Saskatchewan by Amy Jo Ehman; and Finding My Way: A Memoir by Lois Simmie.
 She also produced and edited Food Works: plums in the ice box, a food poetry chapbook that features the work of 23 Saskatchewan poets.
-It is hand-bound-bound and hand-stitched, a limited-edition poetry chapbook designed as a fundraiser for Slow Food
+It is hand-bound-bound and hand-stitched, a limited-edition poetry chapbook designed as a fundraiser for Slow Food.

 dee is a talented and engaging public speaker, and has addressed food conference, literary conferences, and many things in between.
 She is member of the Writers Union of Canada, The League of Canadian Poets, Slow Food, and the Saskatchewan Writers Guild.
 She writes a regular food column for Grainews, which is read by thousands of Western Canadian farmers and ranchers. dee’s wide-ranging and peripatetic life and inspiration extends from her passion for handmade in many forms – quilting, cooking, writing, sewing, gardening – to ongoing commitment to personal wellness and fitness, and social and environmental causes.